jrodan/pac-vothing-client/README.md

 - CI
 - cleanup
 - documentation
+- reimplementation of model level - how to improve handling of JSON entities from the backend?

 # Resolved Tasks
 - show survey list
 - add survey (just a bugfix is still open)
 - check and get permissions for edit / delete actions
+- add voting function